 The company’s advertising platform recently moved up the ladder from phase one to phase two.
 The announcement was made on 8th March.
 This advancement made the Brave Ads to get featured on the platform and to be ‘available to the users on the developer release’ as per the reports obtained from cryptoslate.com.
 Since the close of the Brave Rewards 30 days cycle is around, it is time for the Brave users to claim their Basic Attention Token aka BAT points that they stored from viewing the ads voluntarily.

 These advancements and the innovations in the advertising sphere has to lead the company to reach higher growth levels and to reach Brave’s vision of offering private and fast internet browsing user experience.
 The end of the testing phase- the first phase, the Brave Ads Server embarked upon tracking more than 450 ads as well as gained 53 campaign commitments.
 Brave Ads company has made a good number of important partnerships for the ads services promotion and business growth.
-Some of the examples with which it has partnered recently are- Uphold, BuySellAds, TAP Network, AirSwap, and Fluidity.
+Some of the examples with which it has partnered recently are- Uphold, BuySellAds, TAP Network, Fluidity and AirSwap.
+Visit online AirSwap reviews to learn more about the exchange.
 The BuySellAds was the first ad partner of Brave Ads Server.
 Their partnership fetched new growth in Brave Ads’ API.
 It also opened the gates for the ad revenue from technology brands such as Slack, PaperTrail, among others.
 On 8th March the company said the following in the announcement-

 “Today, the Brave Ads Developer Channel Preview advances from phase one to phase two.
 Phase one provided the first public opportunity for brands, marketers, developers, and the community to test the Brave Ads experience from our Developer channel.
 Advertisers from our Early Access Program (including BuySellAds, TAP Network, AirSwap, Fluidity, and Uphold) entered an important public test and learned phase, providing key examples of early use cases.
 Users began engaging with a new, inclusive private ad experience for the first time.
 We received valuable feedback, bug reports, and encouragement in the process.